Severson-Group/eMach/docs/source/user_guide.rst

 The ``eMach`` codebase is designed to be used by ``pygmo``, an open source Python optimization library.
 Documentation for the ``pygmo`` library can be found `here <https://esa.github.io/pygmo2/>`_.

 The ``eMach`` repository contains three sub-modules which interface between ``pygmo`` and each other as shown below.

-The ``mach_opt`` module, short for `Machine Optimization`, is defined to interface with the specified ``fitness`` function call from ``pygmo`` by converting free variables to objective values in a structured format.
+- The ``mach_opt`` module, short for `Machine Optimization`, is defined to interface with the specified ``fitness`` function call from ``pygmo`` by converting free variables to objective values in a structured format.
 This module is designed to extend the base functionality of ``pygmo`` to handle design optimizations using abstract classes.
-The ``mach_eval`` module is used to evaluate a machine design produced by ``mach_opt``. ``mach_eval`` is an extension of two of the primary abstract classes in the ``mach_opt`` module which provide additional structure and framework to handle more complicated design evaluations.
+- The ``mach_eval`` module is used to evaluate a machine design either produced by ``mach_opt`` or as stand-alone machines that a user has created. ``mach_eval`` is an extension of two of the primary abstract classes in the ``mach_opt`` module which provide additional structure and framework to handle more complicated design evaluations.
+- The ``mach_cad`` module is used for drawing machine components in CAD tools.
+It provides an abstraction layer between the machine geometry specification and the CAD tool so that multiple tools can equivalently render the same design.

 The layered structure of ``eMach`` allows for the higher level modules to be used independently of the lower level packages.

 .. figure:: ./images/getting_started/CodeOverview.svg